dsa-ou/algoesup/docs/writing.md

 We haven't taught the `math.sin()` function nor f-strings, and `allowed` reports these.

+Any line that ends with the comment `# allowed` is ignored.
+This is useful when you don't want the linter to flag a construct that you explain in your essay.
+For example, adding the comment after `print(...)` would not report the f-string.
+Note that the comment makes the tool skip the *whole* line: if it has several constructs that weren't taught, none of them is reported.

 We also include the configuration for TM112, our introductory Computing course, in case you want to use even fewer constructs in your essay.
 To use that configuration, write `%allowed on -c tm112.json`.

 You can configure the linter with a JSON file that lists the allowed constructs.
-You can [duplicate and rename]({{site.baseurl}}/deepnote-how-to#rename-duplicate-download-or-delete-a-notebook-or-file) one of the JSON configurations in the **Files** section of the left panel, and adapt it to your course.
+You can [duplicate and rename]({{site.baseurl}}/deepnote-how-to#rename-duplicate-download-or-delete-a-notebook-or-file) one of the JSON configurations in the **Files** section of your project, and adapt it to your course.
 See the `allowed` [website](https://dsa-ou.github.io/allowed) for instructions.